MicrosoftDocs/Hololens/hololens/hololens-insider.md

 |[Font and IME improvements](#font-and-ime-improvements) | Several simplified Chinese fonts and the Microsoft Pinyin Input Method Editor (IME) now support GB18030-2022. | All | 10.0.22621.1205 |
 |[Support for NFC readers](#support-for-nfc-readers) | Users can now login to their devices using their security badge with an NFC reader. | All | 10.0.22621.1205 |
 |[Fixes improvements](#fixes-and-improvements)  | Additional fixes and improvements for HoloLens. | All   | 10.0.22621.1205 |

+### Viewfinder for camera

+With the latest camera updates coming in this release, you will now have a viewfinder that provides a clear indication of what will be included in your image captures.
+This overlay does not hide anything in your view when taking a picture.
+You will now see indicators for both the center and approximate borders for the PV camera stream.

 ### App-Exclusive Mode now available